 Many skeptics are beginning to wonder if the “year of blockchain” will ever really arrive.
 Blockchain isn’t a cure-all, but there are clearly many problems for which this technology is the ideal solution.
 We continue to see banks, brokerages, insurers, regulators, and others actively testing ways to harness the benefits of blockchain.
 The journey has only just begun.

 Trade finance: the place to watch?
 Today, trade finance is high volume, costly and time-consuming.
 Financial institutions and shipping fleets have been experimenting with blockchain to create smart contracts between parties.
-We think this could be one of the most interesting areas to watch in 2018.
+We think this could be one of the most interesting areas to watch.

 Overhaul of the financial market utility.
 We see more clearinghouses, custody providers and others looking at what blockchain can bring to clearing, settlement, and other intermediated functions.
 Look for blockchain use cases spreading into more mainstream financial market utilities.